 The most common reason for being denied a loan is a low credit score.
-Banks and traditional financing programs use your credit score to determine the risk in lending you money and the chances that you’ll repay your loan in a timely manner.
+Banks and traditional financing programs use your credit score to determine the amount of risk in lending you money and the chances that you’ll repay your loan promptly.
 A poor credit score often indicates that your repayment history is not good, which means there’s a high risk that you won’t repay your loan.
 In general, a credit score of 700 and above is considered good, although you can certainly qualify for a loan with a lower credit score.
 Learn more about credit scores through Experian.

 If you’ve been turned down for loans because of bad credit, you’ll want to take steps to improve your credit score while you’re searching for alternative financing.
 Some things you can do to increase your credit score include:

 - Don’t apply for more traditional financing or credit programs for a while.
 Each time your credit record is pulled for an application to any program that uses credit for financing decisions, your credit score goes down by a few points.